learn-co-curriculum/node-modules-path/README.md

 This folder pattern is used in npm modules.
 If you require an npm module, you usually require a folder which has `index.js`.
 The folder name is the same as the module name.
 For example, the `chai` module is in the `chai` folder and when you require `chai`, Node take the code from `chai/index.js`.

-We hope know you know a bit more how Node imports modules (it does so by importing folders!).
-That's a good trivial question for your next JavaScript meetup.
+We hope know you know a bit more how Node imports modules (it does so by importing directories!).
+That's a good trivia question for your next JavaScript meetup.

 ## Resources